Boeing's Starliner space capsule set for launch on key test flight to orbit

 The Starliner will not be flying to orbit empty.
 The capsule will carry a research mannequin to collect data on crew cabin conditions during the journey, plus 500 pounds of cargo for delivery to the space station's crew - three NASA astronauts, a European Space Agency astronaut from Italy and three Russian cosmonauts.

-Two of the U.S. astronauts will be tasked with boarding the capsule during Starliner's stay to take measurements of its interior environment and unload the supplies.
+Two of the U.S. astronauts will have the task of boarding the capsule during Starliner's stay to take measurements of its interior environment and unload the supplies.

 Thursday's launch marks a repeat of a 2019 test mission that failed to achieve a successful rendezvous with the space station because of a flight-software malfunction.
 Subsequent problems with Starliner's propulsion system, supplied by Aerojet Rocketdyne, led Boeing to scrub an attempt to launch the capsule last summer.